ianjohngraham/ianjohngraham.github.io/_posts/publish/2015-02-13-going-global-with-sitecore-part-2-customising-the-core.md

 categories: [Sitecore]
 tags: []
 ---
-Once you have the requirements from the discovery phase ([see part 1](http://coreblimey.azurewebsites.net/going-global-with-sitecore-part-1-discovery)), it's fairly likely that you'll find some customisation will need to be performed on your Sitecore instance.
+<span class="dropcap">O</span>nce you have the requirements from the discovery phase ([see part 1](http://coreblimey.azurewebsites.net/going-global-with-sitecore-part-1-discovery)), it's fairly likely that you'll find some customisation will need to be performed on your Sitecore instance.
 In my experience, the main areas of customisation concern the following parts of Sitecore:

 ## Item Provider